-No refund or bill reduction is made on any course dropped after the tenth day of classes during fall and spring semesters.
+No refund or bill reduction is made on any course dropped after the drop/add period is concluded typically after the fifth day of classes during fall and spring semesters.
 For the summer semester, no refund or bill reduction is made for changes in registration after the second day of classes.